User Experience and Interaction Design (MA)

 Time to degree: three semesters (31 credits)

-Create meaningful interactive experiences in the Interaction Design master's degree program at Columbia College Chicago.
-This one-year program will challenge you creatively and technically, and combines both the “soft” and “hard” skills demanded by the industry.
-From leadership and project management to development and programming, you'll learn how to both design and implement products.
+Create meaningful digital interactive experiences in the User Experience and Interaction Design master's degree program at Columbia College Chicago.
+This one-year program will challenge you both creatively and technically, while combining the soft and hard skills demanded by the interactive media industry.
+From leadership and project management to development and programming, you'll learn how to design and implement interactive products.

-You need more than a good portfolio to succeed—companies want the technical experts but are always in need of employees who can be flexible problem solvers.
-In recognition of that multi-faceted skill set, our Interaction Design MA focuses on three areas: leadership, interaction design theory, and development.
-Move out of production roles and into managerial positions with a degree that will help you to lead collaborative projects and connect user experience (UX) and development teams.
+You need more than a good portfolio to succeed in this field—companies want technical experts but are always in need of employees who can be flexible problem solvers when it comes to building the user experience.
+In recognition of that multi-faceted skill set, our User Experience and Interaction Design MA focuses on three areas: leadership, interaction design theories and practices, and software development.
+Move out of production roles and into managerial positions with a degree that will help you lead collaborative projects and connect user experience (UX) and development teams.

 Inside the Classroom

 Candidates build on a shared foundation of Interaction Design curricula and choose from three areas of focus:

 - Interfaces and Applications

 - Immersive Experiences